lorenzofratus/secure-network-rebrand/README.md

 #### Singletons

 -   `TheChat.vue` is implemented in the default layout and allow the user to interact with a multimodal chat bot.
 -   `TheFooter.vue` is the footer of the website.
-It is implemented in the default layout and wrapps the AppMenu and the SocialMenu.
+It is implemented in the default layout and wraps the AppMenu and the SocialMenu.
 -   `TheHeader.vue` is the header of the website.
 It is implemented in the default layout and wraps the AppMenu.

 #### Pages